Home · Blog · Economics & Policy · · Updated Nov 21, 2025 · 6 min read

 What is Bokolo Cash?

-Bokolo Cash is a central bank digital currency (CBDC) pilot that enables instant mobile payments using Solomon Islands dollars via a blockchain system designed by SORAMITSU.
+Bokolo Cash is a central bank digital currency (CBDC) PoC that enables instant mobile payments using Solomon Islands dollars via a blockchain system designed by SORAMITSU.

 How does it help people in the Solomon Islands?

-It simplifies daily payments and gives unbanked citizens access to safe, regulated digital money—supporting financial inclusion across 900+ islands.
+It simplifies payments and expands access to safe, regulated digital money—supporting financial inclusion across the country’s dispersed island communities.

 What technology powers it?